 Central London offers LFS students access to many informal film and media groups, events and opportunities, and the school often hosts events in collaboration with like-minded film organisations.
 Social events run throughout each term and include cultural evenings, lectures and debates, parties and subsidised travel trips in the UK and overseas.

 Sixth Term students participate in a mentoring scheme with 'honorary executive producers' drawn from the London independent film community, and there are many other occasions earlier in the course to benefit from the richness of the local film culture.
-Of course London also offers the thousands of locations, people and stories that feature in screenplays and documentary treatments for the school's film exercises.
+Of course, London also offers thousands of locations, people and stories that feature in screenplays and documentary treatments for the school's film exercises.

 Students are admitted free to any of the many film programmes at the BFI Southbank when space permits.